Skip to main content

 Early in the day, you make your batches available for Daytrade in Floriday.
 These numbers are based on a commercial estimate and you can adjust it further during the day.

 Go to Supply > Daytrade in the menu.
 In this screen you can directly create batches for the Daytrade.
+When you first start using Floriday Daytrade, it is important that you set the settings for your auction location(s) and delivery time(s) correctly.

 To create a Daytrade offer, go to Supply > Daytrade in the menu.
 You are directly in the screen to create the batches.

 You will arrive at the screen where you can select items.
-You enter the number of barrels.
+You enter the number of packages.
 For the recognition of the parties, it is useful to enter a reference (this reference is visible as a service code on the invoice).
 Then click on Confirm.

 Offering batches